 Do you put sauce on the wings before baking?

 Nope!
-Save the sauce for after the chicken wings are done baking, and give them a 5-minute rest before tossing them with my yummy homemade buffalo sauce.
+Whether you use buffalo sauce or make barbecue chicken wings, save the sauce for after the chicken wings are done baking, and give them a 5-minute rest before tossing them with buffalo or barbecue sauce.

 - Ridiculously Easy Potato Skins